 If our battery just had water in it that would be the end of the battery.
-But this battery has water plus an acid.
-An acid has an easily detached hydrogen ion (in the video I mention about ionic solutions).
+This battery has water plus an acid.
+An acid has an easily detached hydrogen ion. (in the video I mention about ionic solutions).
 Hydrogen ions are positive, and the remaining part of the acid becomes negative when it loses the hydrogen ion.
 In a battery made with soda (phosphoric acid) you would end up with phosphate ions – in a vinegar battery (acetic acid) you would have acetate ions left.

 When all of those positively charged zinc ions bump into those negatively charged phosphate/acetate or other acid ions the phosphate ion is more strongly attracted to the zinc ion than to the hydrogen ion.